Vincent-vst/Typing/README.md

 Once you hit your keyboard, the timer will start.
 Mistakes will appear in red, and once you finish writing, your stats will show off on screen.
 All sentences are randomly chosen in the pangram.txt.
 So if you want to use your own text, you can edit this file.
-Bonus : If you want to keep track of your progression, you can  :
+Bonus : If you want to keep track of your progression (you'll need SQLite), you can  :
 ```bash
 cd assets
 sqlite3 statsForNerds